Panama City Beach Waterfront Restaurants With the Best Views

 One of the newer Panama City Beach waterfront restaurants is Runaway Island Beach Bar and Grill on Front Beach Road.
 Find two floors of spacious dining rooms complete with an outdoor deck that overlooks the Gulf.
 The deck even includes a boardwalk that leads to the beach for a walk after eating.

-Runaway Island opens for lunch and dinner, and serves a variety of entrees with meat and seafood.
-Try the grouper, swordfish or catch of the day.
+Runaway Island opens for lunch and dinner, and serves entrees with meat and seafood.
+Try grouper, swordfish or catch of the day.
 Steaks, burgers, pasta and tacos are available.
 For a lighter option, try a Runaway salad made with seasonal greens.
-In addition to great food paired with beach views, Runaway also offers karaoke nights, trivia night and special events.
+In addition to great food paired with beach views, Runaway also hosts karaoke nights, trivia night and special events.

 Schooners Beach Club

 Schooners Last Local Beach Club sits directly on Panama City Beach on Gulf Drive.
 This local hangout has long welcomed visitors to play volleyball, splash and watch waves while enjoying a casual collection of dishes.
 The restaurant serves lunch, dinner and weekend brunch.

 Order from seafood ranging from shrimp and combos to crab cakes and grouper sandwiches.
 Land lovers will find jerked chicken, the Schooners’ burger and sandwiches.

 During or after dinner, head to the beach to watch the sunset while listening to live music.
 Schooners offers places to spread out and regularly hosts bands and events.

 Big umbrellas and beach views are what to expect at Sharky’s Beachfront Restaurant.
 Its location on Front Beach Road offers waterfront views and plenty of people-watching options.
 Sharkey’s houses a 15,000-square-foot area for dining with a special dance floor under a tiki hut.